 2. Gather the Right Content (Email & Print)

-Collecting the right content for your real estate newsletter means gathering different types of materials that will interest your audience.
+Collecting the right content for your newsletter means gathering different types of real estate marketing materials that will interest your audience.
 The selection of content depends on the type of material buyers would find useful in daily life and when trying to find their next home.
 When you think about your demographic, consider what they love — family, friends, pets, sports, vacation — and brainstorm creative types of materials that matter to them.

 These are the five most popular types of content for a real estate newsletter: